Healthy Low Carb Chewy Peanut Butter Cookies | Gluten-Free

 Low Carb Peanut Butter Cookie Directions

-Add the eggs, peanut butter, and vanilla to the flour ingredients.
+- In a small mixing bowl, whisk the egg.
+Add the egg, peanut butter, and vanilla to the flour ingredients.
 Mix well.

 This recipe makes 18 cookies!
 Each cookie has 3 grams of carbs per cookie!

 I cannot wait for you to try them 😃 Questions for you!